- Anthem BlueCross and BlueShield

 The college offers a self-funded short term disability plan to all full-time college employees with no monthly premium requirement.
 The length of time an eligible employee may receive STD income is based upon total years of full-time employment with the college as follows: 0 - 1 year: not eligible; 1 - 2 years: 30 calendar days; 2 - 3 years: 60 calendar days; 3 or more years: 90 calendar days.
 After 90 days, the college's long term disability policy may then be in effect (based on the provisions of the policy.)
 In the case of faculty, short term disability leave may be extended, at the discretion of the College, for a period not to exceed one semester.
 For the duration of the short term disability, an employee will continue to receive full pay and benefits.
 The college reserves the right to evaluate all requests for short term disability pay on an individual basis.
 Medical documentation is required to support each request.

 The flexible benefits program enables participating employees to take advantage of a unique IRS-approved program which allows reimbursement on a tax-free basis for eligible health care and/or dependent care expenses.
 All full-time employees are eligible to participate at the start of the month following commencement of employment.
-Open enrollment for this program is held annually, usually during the first two weeks of September for an October 1st effective date.
+Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 The college's retirement program is administered through TIAA-CREF.
 The college's monthly contribution is 8.5% as of 7/01/00 and the employee's monthly contribution is a minimum of five percent (5%) of the employee's gross monthly salary.
 The employee share is paid through payroll deduction on a pre-tax basis.
 Eligibility commences on the first of the month following employment for all exempt personnel.
 For non-exempt personnel, eligibility commences on the first of the month upon completion of 1.000 hours and twelve month of employment employment.
 Participation in this program is a condition of employment and is mandatory for all eligible personnel beginning at age 30.
 Participation is optional prior to that age.
 Additional information regarding the retirement program, and various options within the program, is available from the Director of Human Resources.